-The Community Standards are the centralized place for most policies and procedures that apply to students at Loyola University Chicago.
-The document contains information about the University’s expectations for student behavior, student organizations, residential living, and behavior that occurs at Loyola’s international campuses and programs.
+As a student at Loyola University Chicago, the Community Standards are the centralized place for most policies and procedures that apply to you.
+In this document, you will find information about the University’s expectations for student behavior, student organizations, residential living, and behavior that occurs at Loyola’s international campuses and programs.
 You will also find information about the processes and procedures that the University uses to enforce those expectations so that our community remains safe, welcoming, and academically focused.

 Throughout the Community Standards, as well as in certain other University policies, you will notice references to Categories A, B, and/or C, indicated in parentheses after the name of policy violations (e.g., “Breaking the Plane (B)”).
 These categories classify the severity of the incident and indicate the types of outcomes typically assigned by the University in response to such a violation.
 Category A violations, for example, are considered less severe than Category B or C violations and thus usually result in fewer and/or lower-level assigned outcomes.

 To provide students a general sense of what types of assigned outcomes to expect, the following guidance is provided.
 However, outcomes are always assigned on a case-by-case basis while considering the student’s conduct record at the University and may deviate from this chart when reasonable.

 Category A violations are considered the least severe and tend to have a lower impact on one’s self, others, or property.
 Common assigned outcomes may include educational experiences, reflection exercises, restorative service hours, and fines.

 Category B violations are considered moderately severe and tend to have a more significant impact on one’s self, others within the community, or property.
 Common assigned outcomes may include educational experiences, reflection exercises, increased restorative service hours, increased fines.
 Probation is often considered and Suspension may be considered.